 Separating Past from Present

-Separating past from present can work on many levels as a combination of self-talk, grounding and reality-testing.
+Separating past from present can work on many levels as a combination of self-talk, grounding, and reality-testing.
 It's also a tool outsiders or loved ones can help you with, too!
 No longer all up to you!
-During a flashback, it's very easy to be disoriented from the current time or place.
-You could feel like you're all the way back in the 80's, believe you're a small child, or just in a completely different environment than you truly are.
-Taking the time to label all the things that are different now from the past you're reliving can help your mind tease apart the complete lack of safety you feel from the true security of your present environment.
-You can do so in your mind, out loud, in writing, or some other creative way that feels right to you.
+During a flashback, it's very easy to become disoriented from the current time or place.
+You may feel like you're all the way back in the 80's, think you're a small child, or believe you’re in a completely different environment than you truly are.
+Taking the time to label all that’s different now from the past you’re currently re-living can help tease apart the lack of safety you feel from the true security of your present environment.

 "It is 20__, not [date/timeframe of the flashback]"

 "I live on my own now.
-This is MY house/apartment.
+This is my house/apartment.
 I can drive now.
 I have children/a spouse/a partner now.
 These are my car keys.
 This is my drivers’ license/ID."
-Notice all the traits of living a very adult life - one that has control, power, and say-so that young you didn’t.
+Notice all the traits of living a very adult life—one that has control, power, and say-so that young you didn’t.

 “I am currently outside.
-That happened inside.
-(Or vice versa.)
-It was nighttime then, but it’s noon now.”
-Name several other environmental differences, or alterations in the room, time, day, furniture, clothes, etc.
+That happened inside.”
+[Or vice versa.]
+“It was nighttime then, but it’s noon now.”
+Name several other environmental differences or alterations in the room, time, day, furniture, clothes, etc.

 "I am a strong, competent adult now; I am no longer a helpless child.
 I have options to ensure my own safety, as well as the safety of others.
 I employ those options."

-List (or listen to) popular music, movies, entertainment you enjoy now.
+List (or listen to) current popular music, movies, entertainment you enjoy now.
 Remind yourself these things did not exist back then.

 Acknowledge the positive supports you have in your life now: new friends, a therapist, a partner, pets, family members, kids, etc.